ftgTUGraz/LLM4ADSTest/README.md

 [![GitHub license](https://img.shields.io/github/license/ftgTUGraz/LLM4ADSTest)](https://github.com/ftgTUGraz/LLM4ADSTest/blob/main/LICENSE)

-This is a collection of research papers about the application of Large Language Model (LLM) on scenario-based testing of automated driving systems.
-This survey not only reviews how LLMs are applied in scenario-based testing (e.g., phases, models, and strategies), but also investigates critical challenges (e.g., safety risks) and practical considerations (e.g., integration with industry-standard tools) to provide a holistic view of their real-world.
-Maintained by zhaoyongqi2022 and dongbi0719.
+This repository accompanies the survey paper "A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems."
+It compiles recent academic and industrial works on how LLMs are used across different phases of scenario-based ADS testing.
+The survey also discusses key models, prompting strategies, safety concerns, and integration challenges.

+Contributions are welcome—feel free to suggest new papers via issues or pull requests.

 ## Table of Contents